getzola/zola/docs/content/documentation/content/section.md

 # current one.
 This takes an array of paths, not URLs.
 aliases = []

-# If set to "true", a feed file will be generated for this section at the
+# If set to "true", feed files will be generated for this section at the
 # section's root path.
 This is independent of the site-wide variable of the same
 # name.
 The section feed will only include posts from that respective feed, and
 # not from any other sections, including sub-sections under that section.
-generate_feed = false
+generate_feeds = false

 # Your own data.
 [extra]